LIFE IS OUR CURRICULUM.

 “I like to inspire those around me to find different ways to bring the simplicity and beauty of nature in our lives.
 I’m passionate about food and its way from nature to our body and I would like to make this wonderful process known to little and older children.”

-„I am Max and my son Milo is a Waldkind.
-I came to Romania from Germany 13 years ago following my wife.
+“I am Max and my son Milo is a Waldkind.
+I have made Romania my home more than 13 years ago after emigrating from Germany.
 I am a programmer and I hope to share my knowledge of the field with the children.”

 “My name is Smaranda and I have been a kindergarten and school teacher for 15 years, working both in the traditional and alternative systems.
 I teach with great passion and responsibility helping the child to act, wish and think for themselves to find their own path in life.”

 “I am an engineer and in winter I am a ski instructor.
 I practice different sports and this makes me smile a lot.
 I want to pass on this joy to children.
 I am a creative person and I would like to invent, repair and build things with the children.”